9th8/up-to-date-real-world-haskell/1-getting-started.md

 We have an important point to make here, which we will repeat throughout the early sections of this book.
-If you run into problems or error messages that you do not yet understand, *don\'t panic*.
+If you run into problems or error messages that you do not yet understand, *don't panic*.
 Early on, all you have to do is figure out enough to make progress on a problem.
 As you acquire experience, you will find it easier to understand parts of error messages that initially seem obscure.

-The numerous error messages have a purpose: they actually help us in writing correct code, by making us perform some amount of debugging \"up front\", before we ever run a program.
+The numerous error messages have a purpose: they actually help us in writing correct code, by making us perform some amount of debugging "up front", before we ever run a program.
 If you are coming from a background of working with more permissive languages, this way of working may come as something of a shock.
 Bear with us.
 ::::

-Most of Haskell\'s comparison operators are similar to those used in C and the many languages it has influenced.
+Most of Haskell's comparison operators are similar to those used in C and the many languages it has influenced.

 ``` screen